QuantEcon/lecture-python.myst/lectures/markov_asset.md

 1. the process we specify for dividends
 1. the stochastic discount factor and how it correlates with dividends

-For now let's focus on the risk-neutral case, where the stochastic discount factor is constant, and study how prices depend on the dividend process.
+For now we'll study  the risk-neutral case in which  the stochastic discount factor is constant.

+We'll  focus on how the asset  prices depends on the dividend process.

 ### Example 1: Constant Dividends